 You should follow such a sage,

 To follow such a sage.

 DHAMMAPADA (verse 76)

 I belong to a spiritual community that has spread around the world over the last two and half thousand years.
 It entertains the idea of spiritual friendship as a force for good in people’s lives.
 Friendship is viewed as an important aspect of the spiritual journey.
-When people with shared interests and goals meet to share their experiences with others it can provide an environment which acts as an aid to personal and community development. allowing a free exchange of infromation and for each perosn of be of help to all the others.
+When people with shared interests and goals meet to share their experiences with others it can provide an environment which acts as an aid to personal and community development.
+Allowing a free exchange of information and for each person to be of help to all the others.

 This process takes no prisoners

 We need to look after our friendships otherwise they can wither away and die, leaving us on our own and missing one of the necessary parts of being a human.

 Human beings are often described as social animals, this means that we evolved to live in groups, and that much of our development towards consciousness appears to have been triggered by this.

 Language, social behaviours, play all come from the way we mix as people and with the people in our world.
 Out of this comes the whole world of culture, art and science.
 We are driven to communicate almost from the moment of our birth.
 The evidence is that as newborn babies we start to communicate before we are an hour old.